-CHEM 3231 Analytical Chemistry I. (Formerly 231) Statistical analysis of data, and the theory and applications of instrumental analysis including spectroscopy, chemical separation, and mass spectrometry.
+CHEM 3231 Instrumental Analysis.
+(Formerly 231) Statistical analysis of data, and the theory and applications of instrumental analysis including spectroscopy, chemical separation, and mass spectrometry.
 Prerequisite: "C" or better in CHEM 1123 or CHEM 1127, and "C" or better in CHEM 1124 or CHEM 1125.
-3 semester credit hours.
+3 semester credit hour/s.
 Typically offered: Fall Term.

-CHEM 3232 Analytical Chemistry II.
+CHEM 3232 Quantitative Analysis.
 (Formerly 232) Sampling and the theory and applications of gravimetric, titrimetric, electrochemical, thermal, automated and computer assisted methods of analysis.
-Prerequisite: CHEM 1123 or CHEM 1127, and "C" or better in CHEM 1124 or CHEM 1125.
-3 semester credit hours.
+Prerequisite: "C" or better in CHEM 1123 or CHEM 1127, and "C" or better in CHEM 1124 or CHEM 1125.
+3 semester credit hour/s.
 Sustainability.
 Typically offered: Spring Term.